 Identifying and Requesting Boxes to View

 Unsure which boxes you’d like to request for your research?
 Archives staff can help you identify which boxes you may wish to look at.
-Asking for help from the staff may be the most direct and time-saving approach, but the following instructions are provided for those curious about how the staff identify or make educated guesses about the appropriate ranges of people or subjects a box covers and its identification number to complete an order.
+Asking for help from the staff may be the most direct and time-saving approach, but the following instructions are provided for those curious about how the staff make educated guesses about the appropriate ranges of people or subjects a box covers and how they identify its identification number to complete an order.

 1. Starting at the Finding Aid, locate the drop-down menu on the right of the page that outlines the organization of the collection.
 Within the series, select Series 1.
 Newspaper Clippings, which will reveal the five sub-series: Byline, Boston, Massachusetts, People, Obituary Advance Research, and People.

 2. Depending on your research topic, use the drop-down menu to browse the sub-series.
 As files are arranged alphabetically, you can scroll down to find the correct range your person or subject of interest would be situated.